QMCPACK/qmcpack/docs/methods.rst

    with step_period=5, walker data is collected every 5th MC step.

--  ``particle``: This controls whether per-particle data is written to the traces HDF files along with scalar walker properties.
+-  ``particle``: This controls whether per-particle data is written to the walker log HDF files along with scalar walker properties.
 These data
    comprise: electron coordinates, spin coordinates (spinor runs only), per-particle wavefunction gradients, and per-particle wavefunction laplacian values.

--  ``qtiles``: Write out full (scalar and per-particle) data for walkers at specific quantiles of the local energy distribution.
+-  ``quantiles``: Write out full (scalar and per-particle) data for walkers at specific quantiles of the local energy distribution.
 Currently, these quantiles are the minimum, maximum, and median.